The advantages of attending a prestigious name-brand university

 I describe some of the advantages of attending a prestigious name-brand university like MIT, Stanford, or Harvard, as told through the experiences of my friends in the high-tech sector.
 In short, a name-brand diploma will help you get better entry-level job offers at big companies and provide you with more initial respect from your superiors.
 However, as you get older, actual work experiences and ability to get along with people are much more important than simply having a name-brand diploma.

-Note: Some readers have criticized the tone of this article as pompous and elitist.
-I fully accept such criticisms, but unfortunately I can't see a way to approach this subject matter without drawing such attacks.
-I acknowledge the fact that there are many people who simply cannot afford to attend expensive private universities, even with generous financial aid offers.
-This article is written for kids whose parents can afford such luxuries in higher education; by no means do I intend to 'rub my privilege' in the faces of those who cannot afford such luxuries, as some readers have accused me of doing.
-Perhaps a more fitting title for this article would be: "If you can afford to attend a private university, then what are the advantages of attending a prestigious name-brand university?"
+Note: Some readers have criticized the tone of this article as elitist.
+Unfortunately I can't see a way to approach this subject matter without drawing such attacks.
+I acknowledge the fact that there are many people who cannot afford to attend expensive private universities, even with generous financial aid offers.
+This article is written for kids whose parents can afford such luxuries.
+Perhaps a more fitting title for this article would be: "If you can afford to attend a private university, then what are the advantages of attending a prestigious name-brand one?"
 If you simply can't afford it, then the point is moot.

 This article attempts to provide one specific perspective on the following frequently-asked question:

 How much of a difference does it make for your career if you attended a prestigious name-brand university like MIT, Stanford, or Harvard?

 I will use the adjective 'name-brand' to refer to prestigious well-known universities (e.g., Ivy League schools, MIT, Stanford, Caltech, etc.), and the adjective 'normal' to refer to all other universities (e.g., most state schools and lesser-known private schools).